Skip to main content

 Finding Information About Your Compound (After Wikipedia)

 More sources--journal articles, books, encyclopedias and websites if you need additional information about your compounds, beyond what's cited in the Wikipedia article.
-More about primary vs. secondary sources
+Check the Inspiration for Locating Chemicals page for more books and websites to help you find a compound.

 Academic Search Complete

-Excellent starting place to find articles in all subjects.
-Academic Search Complete indexes 10,000+ scholarly journals and popular sources like magazines and trade publications, which you can limit in the search results if you just want to see scholarly or popular articles.
-Many of the journals are also full-text, so you can get the PDF without leaving the database; otherwise just click the orange UC-eLinks button to see if we have the article online.
+Good starting place, with articles from scholarly journals and popular sources like magazines and trade publications (which you can limit if you just want to see one group).
+Many of the articles are full-text in the database; otherwise use UC-eLinks to check for the article elsewhere.

 Kirk-Othmer Encyclopedia of Chemical Technology